Option A - Neurobiology and Beahviour

-Visual Cortex – area of the brain that receives neural impulses from light sensitive cells called rods (peripheral vision and dim light) and cones (visual acuity).
-This also includes pattern recognition, and speed and direction of moving objects
+Visual Cortex – the area of the brain that receives neural impulses from light-sensitive cells called rods (peripheral vision and dim light) and cones (visual acuity).
+This also includes pattern recognition and speed and direction of moving objects

 Broca’s Area – This area control’s production of speech.
 It is located in the left cerebral hemisphere.
 If this area is damaged, the person can recognize speech and know what they want to say; however, they cannot put together meaningful words and sentences

 Nucleus accumbens – This is the pleasure reward centre that is located in both cerebral hemispheres.
 Pleasurable stimuli such as food or sex cause the release of dopamine, which produces feelings of pleasure and satisfaction.
 Drugs such as cocaine and heroin also cause a high level of release of dopamine by the nucleus accumbens

 ∑ - The autonomic nervous system controls involuntary processes in the body using centres located mainly in the brain stem.

 - The central nervous system is composed of the brain and spinal cord

 - The peripheral nervous system is composed of all nerves outside the central nervous system

 - It is divided into the voluntary and autonomic nervous system (involuntary)

 - The brain stem controls the involuntary functions of the body and consists of the pons, the midbrain and the medulla oblongata

 - The medulla oblongata is the area of the brain that controls many of these involuntary actions including swallowing, digestion, vomiting, breathing and heart rate